The feeling in your chest just won’t go away, and it’s starting to slowly eat you up each day.

-Whenever another person is unkind or cruel, their behavior is secretly a reflection of how they treat themselves.
+Whenever another person is mean, unkind, or cruel, their behavior is secretly a reflection of how they treat themselves.
 This sad truth can help you feel better and also practice disarming and letting go of intense emotions.

 11. Find the belief behind your fear

 All forms of anxiety and stress are linked to the thoughts in our heads.
 What underlying belief is causing you such great fear?
 Remember that the thoughts are just thoughts: they don’t mean anything about you or your life until you give them meaning.
 So what core belief is triggering your anxiety?
 Take a moment to reflect and journal.

 Mindful breathing is such a simple technique yet one of the most powerful out there.
 When you focus on your in-breath and out-breath (without trying to control or change them) you’re essentially drawing yourself back into the present moment.
 Anxiety and stress develop when our minds get lost in past or future thoughts.
 So breathing is a simple way of grounding you in the here and now.
 You can also experiment with specific forms of breathwork techniques that stimulate the vagus nerve which sends signals to your brain to calm you down.

 13. Use natural soothing herbs

 Herbs such as damiana and holy basil are effective herbal remedies for anxiety that help to calm down your nervous system.
 Once your body is relaxed, you can then begin the process of letting go of anxiety-provoking thoughts.
 If you are struggling with extreme muscle tension and feel physically crippled by anxiety, you might even like to consider medication for a short period of time.
 I have nothing against medication: so long as it is a temporary method that is accompanied by proactive natural relaxation techniques.
 (Another alternative is to use psychedelic plant medicines such as small quantities of marijuana or psilocybin mushrooms if they are legally accessible in your country.)